snomiao/js/packages/snosay/README.md

 # try type anything and press enter
 snosay -v "Microsoft Zira Desktop"

+# speak texts from your clipboard
+paste | snosay

 # you can kill the process if you need to stop saying
 ```